udayvunnam/xng-breadcrumb/README.md

 ## About

-In applications with deep navigation hierarchy, it is essential to have breadcrumbs.
+- In applications with deep navigation hierarchy, it is essential to have breadcrumbs.
-Breadcrumbs easily allows going back to states higher up in the hierarchy.
+- Breadcrumbs easily allow going back to states higher up in the hierarchy.

 ## Demo

-[Live Demo](https://xng-breadcrumb.netlify.com) - A demo app showcasing `xng-breadcrumb` library usage in an Angular app.
-Navigate through different links to see the breadcrumb behaviour.
-Every route has a mapping code block that shows how breadcrumb is configured.
+[Live Demo](https://xng-breadcrumb.netlify.com) - A demo app showcasing `xng-breadcrumb` usage in an Angular app.
+Navigate through different links to see breadcrumbs behavior.

 ![](https://user-images.githubusercontent.com/20707504/65815404-9e031d80-e20c-11e9-9052-0a195da6c244.gif)

 ## Features

 - ✅ **Angular Router Integration**: Just add `<xng-breadcrumb></xng-breadcrumb>` anywhere in the app.
-Breadcrumb labels will be **auto generated** even without any configuration
+Breadcrumb labels will be **auto-generated** even without any configuration.

-- ✅ **Declarative mapping**: Provide breadcrumb labels for routes in app route config itself.
+- ✅ **Declarative Breadcrumbs to Routes Mapping**: Define breadcrumbs in Application Route Config itself.

-- ✅ **Dynamically update**: Change breadcrumbs dynamically using `BreadcrumbService.set()`.
+- ✅ **Update labels Dynamically**: Change breadcrumbs dynamically using `BreadcrumbService.set()`.
 You can either use _route path_ or _breadcrumb alias_ to change breadcrumb for a route.

-- ✅ **Skip Breadcrumb**: Skip specific routes from displaying in breadcrumbs, conditionally.
+- ✅ **Skip Breadcrumbs**: Skip specific routes from displaying in breadcrumbs, conditionally.

-- ✅ **Customization**: You can customize breadcrumb template to show icons, use pipes etc. Separator and Styles can also be customized with ease.
+- ✅ **Customization**: You can the customize breadcrumb template to show **icons**, **use pipes**, **internationalization**, etc. **Separator** and **Styles** can also be customized with ease.

-## Quick start
+## Quickstart

 1. Install via npm or yarn